jmanuelcorral/EFWorkshop/exercises/DbMappings/Exercise.md

 What we need to build:

  - We need to "Ignore" the IsSenior Properties listed in Professor and Student class on the generation of the schema.
-Also we have a database restriction on Entities Names, the column in database must be 250 Characters Max Lenght and has the name "Name".
+ - We have a database restriction on Entities Names, the column in database must be 250 Characters Max Lenght and has the name "Name".

 ## On Finished Exercise